New York, NY

 Tracking heat waves and power outages to better understand health impacts on low-income communities and communities of color.

-Communities of color and low-income communities are disproportionately affected by extreme heat because of inadequate access to green space and land-use and zoning decisions shaped by structural racism.
-These populations are also more likely to live in areas experiencing energy insecurity, meaning they are less likely to have air conditioning and more likely to experience power outages.
-Although the impacts of extreme heat alone have been well documented, the impact of power outages coupled with extreme heat events has not.
-WE ACT for Environmental Justice (WE ACT) will examine the correlation between power outages and extreme heat and study their health impacts on communities of color and low-income communities in New York City.
-This project is part of WE ACT’s Heat Health and Equity Initiative.
+Communities of color and low-income communities are disproportionately affected by extreme heat because of inadequate access to green space as well as land-use and zoning decisions shaped by structural racism.
+These communities are also more likely to be in areas experiencing energy insecurity, meaning they are less likely to have air conditioning and more likely to experience power outages.
+Although the impacts of extreme heat alone have been well documented, the impacts of power outages coupled with extreme heat events have not.
+WE ACT for Environmental Justice (WE ACT) examined the correlation between power outages and extreme heat in communities of color and low-income communities in New York City as part of WE ACT’s Heat Health and Equity Initiative.

-This project will not only develop a much-needed database on power outages, extreme heat, and health impacts but also help support advocacy for subsidized utilities for these communities and a more resilient, more renewable energy grid.
-WE ACT will work with city and state partners to increase access to life-saving cooling resources and secure protections for vulnerable communities from utility providers.
-They will also aim to increase awareness about extreme heat and support measures to mitigate the risks facing these communities.
+This project not only developed a much-needed database on power outages, extreme heat, and health impacts, but also supported advocacy for subsidized utilities for these communities and a more resilient, more renewable energy grid.
+WE ACT is working with city and state partners to increase access to life-saving cooling resources, increase power outage data transparency, and secure protections for vulnerable communities from utility providers.
+It also aims to increase awareness about extreme heat through its final report and support measures to mitigate the risks these communities face.